-Perhaps in 2005 the FCC believed the four principles alone could ensure the preservation of the open Internet.230 During the Internet's early days, the technologies that enabled network discrimination were not very sophisticated.
+Perhaps in 2005 the FCC believed the four principles alone could ensure the preservation of the open Internet.241 During the Internet's early days, the technologies that enabled network discrimination were not very sophisticated.
 The electronics equipment used to manage the network could not examine packets in real time to make routing decisions on the basis of content, applications or services.
-But recently, advances in "Deep Packet Inspection" (DPI) equipment have made it possible to monitor packet flow in real time, and to exert discriminatory control to prioritize or degrade certain types of traffic.231 Network operators are increasingly using DPI to monitor and control Internet access services, though the most egregious initial attempts have been abandoned.
-Comcast's discrimination against BitTorrent was made possible by DPI equipment.232 Charter Communications struck up a (brief) relationship with an advertising company called NebuAd to use DPI to insert targeted advertising directly into a user's Internet communications.233 However, Charter abandoned this idea in the face of congressional and public outrage over gross violations of consumer privacy.234 Indeed, DPI technologies compound the problems of network discrimination with violations of privacy - creating a virtual wiretap that permits surveillance of all communications to and from end-user computers.
+But recently, advances in "Deep Packet Inspection" (DPI) equipment have made it possible to monitor packet flow in real time, and to exert discriminatory control to prioritize or degrade certain types of traffic.242 Network operators are increasingly using DPI to monitor and control Internet access services, though the most egregious initial attempts have been abandoned.
+Comcast's discrimination against BitTorrent was made possible by DPI equipment.243 Charter Communications struck up a (brief) relationship with an advertising company called NebuAd to use DPI to insert targeted advertising directly into a user's Internet communications.244 However, Charter abandoned this idea in the face of congressional and public outrage over gross violations of consumer privacy.245